 The Elgato Wave:3 is great for a variety of home recording needs, but it’s really aimed at streamers, like everything else the company makes.
 A big part of that appeal also comes from the mic’s software complement, WaveLink.
 The app is lean and slickly designed and clearly designed for audio source organization.

 If you’ve ever used a program like VoiceMeeter or any of its varieties, WaveLink serves basically the same function—it’s a virtual audio mixer that gathers up all the different programs and browser windows generating sound, and rolls them into a single audio output source.
 For a Twitch streamer, this can be a godsend, because you only need one audio source for everything on your computer, but you can still manage all the different output levels in WaveLink—all without needing to buy a physical mixer.
 It’s less useful for people who don’t need that kind of organization, but like VoiceMeeter, it can be great for rolling different types of audio into online calls, as well.

 Gamers who just have a game, Discord, and maybe Spotify running the background will probably have little use for WaveLink, especially if they’re running single-monitor setups.
 However, if you’ve got a complicated audio situation, WaveLink could be an invaluable resource.

 How does the Elgato Wave:3 sound?

 The Elgato Wave:3 has a sound profile tailored to the needs of podcasters and live streamers.
 Basically, it’s great for spoken word content, but might not be the best option in a professional studio environment.

 While the mids and highs are accurate, there’s a pronounced de-emphasis in the sub-bass range.
-This isn’t such a bad thing for voice recordings, as it combats the proximity effect, where someone spikes the mic as they get too close—a common occurrence when you’re recording a podcast or YouTube video in a less formal recording environment.
-Those with very deep voices don’t need to worry much about distortion, as most of this under-emphasis actually occurs at a lower frequency than what most would consider the vocal range.
+This isn’t such a bad thing for voice recordings, as it counters the proximity effect, where bass gets boosted from leaning in close—a common occurrence when you’re recording a podcast or YouTube video in a less formal recording environment.
+Those with very deep voices don’t need to worry, as the roll-off actually occurs at a lower frequency than what most would consider the vocal range.

 Elgato Wave:3 microphone demo (Non-standardized):